Lannemezan: Worship

 Catholic worship can be practiced in the commune, two places of worship are present: The Chapel of Bourtoulets and the Church of Saint John the Baptist.

 Economy

 Employment

 The unemployment rate in Lannemezan was 16.3% of the active population (between 15 and 64 years old) in 2017, which is higher than the national average (13.9%).
 The activity rate of people between 15 and 64 years old was lower in Lannemezan (63.4%) than the national average (74.0%).
 The employment by sector of activity is shown in the table below:

 Income of the population and taxation

 The average income per household in Lannemezan amounts to €17,312 per year (statistics based on 2007 revenues).
 Departmental average: €18,506, national average: €21,930.
 Lannemezan ranks as 237th commune of the 465 communes classified in the department.
 By comparison, the following departmental statistics are available:

-Industry

-The Zone industrielle de Peyrehitte and the Zone Industrielle Sud consist of various industries:

-Knauf Insulation: Thermal and acoustic insulation (conversion of the former Alcan site, opened in 2009–2010).

-Arkema: Fine chemicals, manufacture of hydrazine hydrate (the only one in France) and derivatives.

-PSI: Environment, waste management, transportation and rental.

-Carbone Savoie: Manufacture of carbon cathodes and graphite.

-Neltec: Manufacture of prepregs and laminates for the manufacturing of microwave printed circuit boards.

-Frans Bonhomme: Pipeline, sanitation, public works.

-F-Tech: Aerostructures, in collaboration with Daher-Socata (Tarbes).

-Socorem: Electricity, automation and air conditioning.

-FlexiLoc: Construction equipment, rental equipment and sales.

-ESL (energy services Lannemezan): Local public distributor of the electricity, gas and water supplies and street lighting maintenance.

-Prugent SAS: Arrangement of high-end boutiques.

-Taboada (outside ZI Peyrehitte): Public works.

 Agriculture

 Lannemezan presents an important rural area, on which is practiced mixed farming: